laurosilvacom/thinking-reactively-with-rxjs/README.md

 ## Contribute

 - These are community notes that I hope everyone who studies benefits from.
-If you notice areas that could be improved please feel free to open a PR!
+- If you notice areas that could be improved please **feel free to open a PR**!